Trump says schools in US should be opened 'ASAP'

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-President Trump urged for the reopening of school throughout the U.S. on Sunday, as most remain closed to limit the coronavirus spread and protect the health of students during the pandemic.
+President Trump urged the reopening of schools throughout the U.S. on Sunday, as most remain closed to limit the coronavirus spread and protect the health of students during the pandemic.

 His tweet was an apparent reaction to similar comments from Fox News' Steve Hilton on his program "The Next Revolution."
 Trump tagged Hilton and Fox News in a tweet Sunday where he mentioned reopening schools "ASAP."